College admissions in the United States: Weeding out difficult people

 Admissions officers often try to screen out difficult people.
-According to Dunbar, many colleges are "afraid of aggression."
+According to Dunbar, many colleges are "afraid of aggression".
 He recommends avoiding "harsh humor" and signs of severe emotion, anger, or aggression.
 Admissions evaluators look for signals that might indicate a difficult person, such as disrespectful criticisms of others and evidence of substance abuse.

 Analysis of essays

-Michele Hernandez suggested that almost all admissions essays were weak, cliche-ridden, and "not worth reading."
+Michele Hernandez suggested that almost all admissions essays were weak, cliche-ridden, and "not worth reading".
 The staff gets thousands of essays and has to wade through most of them.
 When she worked as an admissions director at Dartmouth, she noticed that most essays were only read for three minutes.
-Some too-common essay types were the "outward bound" essay about how a person discovered their inner grit while hiking tough mountains or the "community service" essay about how a student discovered, while working among disadvantaged peoples, that "all persons were the same."
+Some too-common essay types were the "outward bound" essay about how a person discovered their inner grit while hiking tough mountains or the "community service" essay about how a student discovered, while working among disadvantaged peoples, that "all persons were the same".
 Admissions officers seek to learn how a person thinks, what kind of person they are, and their level of intellectual promise.

 Acceptances, rejections, and waitlists

+Different application types

+The most common application type is regular decision, in which students usually apply by January 1st, and are not making binding agreements to commit to the school if accepted.
+A second type is early action, which is very similar to regular decision, the only difference being that early action applicants often apply in November.
+There is also restrictive early action, where students must choose only one school to apply to early in any capacity.
+The most controversial admission type is early decision, when students enter into a binding agreement that, if accepted, they will attend the institution.
+This is controversial as detractors argue that, because they make this decision prior to learning of financial aid, it could benefit students who know that they will be able to pay the entire tuition.